mps9506/rATTAINS/cran-comments.md

 0 errors | 0 warnings | 0 note

-* This resubmission fixes urls caught in the pretest.
+* This submission primarily addresses breaking changes from upstream dependencies (tidyselect, purrr, and tidyjson).

-* This release fixes problems CRAN emailed me about providing informative messages when internet resources are not available.
-Connectivity checks and informative user messages are included in this release.
-Additional bug fixes to address test failures are also added.
+* This also removes dependency on the hoardr package (archived by maintainer) and functions for caching to ensure future compatibility with CRAN policies.

 Other comments:

 * Examples are wrapped in \donttest{} since they rely on an internet connection and API that will rate limit when automatically test or run.